-Oral appliance therapy is one way to effectively manage snoring and sleep apnea and may be used in conjunction with other therapies.
+Oral appliance therapy is one way to effectively manage snoring and sleep apnea, and it may be used in conjunction with other therapies.
 Mandibular repositioning appliances reposition and maintain the lower jaw (mandible) in a protruded position during sleep.
 A continuous positive airway pressure (CPAP) system delivers pressurized air through a mask that fits over the nose during sleep, keeping the airway open.
-Therapy may last for several weeks or months and require follow-up visits.
+Therapy may last for several weeks or months, and it does require follow-up visits.

-If you experience any symptoms associated with snoring or sleep apnea, consult with Dr. Huber so he can properly diagnose your condition or, if necessary, refer you to a specialist.
-If Dr. Huber suspects you suffer from sleep apnea, he may refer you to a physician or a sleep specialist.
+If you experience any symptoms associated with snoring or sleep apnea, consult with Dr. Stephen Huber so he can properly diagnose your condition or, if necessary, refer you to a specialist.
+If our dentist suspects that you suffer from sleep apnea, he may refer you to a physician or a sleep specialist.
 It is important to keep an open and honest dialog with health care professionals to ensure that conditions such as sleep apnea can be identified and properly treated.